 Even Monthly Payment Plan

 Just make your request online or in writing.
-We’ve even provided an online enrollment form for your convenience.

 - The customer must be billed under SMECO’s residential rates.

 - The customer’s account must be paid in full at the time the EMPP enrollment.